by Jonas E. Alexis & Thomas Goodrich

-As American historian, John W. Dower, acknowledged:
+As an American historian, John W. Dower acknowledged:

 “Once you recognize that soldiers rape–including ‘our’ guys, our fathers, uncles, grandfathers, sons, husbands, boyfriends, grandsons–then you understand the tremendous resistance [by authorities] to recognizing mass rapes during wartime as the atrocity it has always been and still is.

-As the preceding pages have hopefully demonstrated, if for no other reason than sexual violence and rape, the women of the world should lead the way in demanding an end to war for all times to come.
+As the preceding pages have hopefully demonstrated if, for no other reason than sexual violence and rape, the women of the world should lead the way in demanding an end to war for all times to come.
 Until that happy day arrives, women and children have been, and will surely always remain, war’s greatest victims.